-Not all guitar saddles are the same size, which can make finding the right saddle for your guitar difficult.
+Wondering whether all acoustic guitar saddles are the same size?
+The answer is no, which can make finding the right saddle for your guitar difficult.
 Guitar saddle sizes differ for each brand.
 Additionally, you may find that some guitar brands have different saddle sizes for different models or series.
 For example, Taylor Guitars uses a number of different saddle sizes.
 Read further to find the right size for your guitar.

-In selecting a saddle, you need to ensure that you have the correct length, thickness, and height.
+In selecting a saddle, first ensure that you have the correct length, thickness, and height.
 However, you also need to have the correct radius, or you may encounter buzzing, or find that your guitar is more difficult to play.
 You also need to ensure that you have the correct compensation pattern or you may notice intonation issues.